techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 - Be a Microsoft Teams Public preview participant.
   - For information on how to access Teams Public preview features, see [Microsoft Teams Public preview](/microsoftteams/public-preview-doc-updates).

-## Turn on AI-generated notes for chats and meetings
+## Turn on Facilitator for chats and meetings

-As an admin, you control whether AI-generated notes are available to your entire organization or to a certain group of users.
+As an admin, you control whether Facilitator is available to your entire organization or to a certain group of users.

+Facilitator is turned on by default.
+However, if all apps are blocked for your organization, Facilitator will also be blocked.

-AI-generated notes are blocked to users by default.
-To turn on AI-generated notes for users, complete the following steps:
+To turn off or on Facilitator for users, complete the following steps:

 ### 1. Turn on Facilitator in the Teams admin center